spectrocloud/librarium/content/docs/06-integrations/00-kong.md

 ## Components

-The integration adds the Kong Ingress Controller, which exposes a service of type LoadBalancer.
+The integration adds the Kong Ingress Controller, which exposes a Kubernetes service of type LoadBalancer.

 ## References